About Jujube Fruit

 6. Improves Bone Strength

-When you increase minerals like calcium, phosphorous, and iron (all of which are in jujube fruit), you’re ensured that your bones will remain resilient and strong.
+When you increase minerals like calcium, phosphorus, and iron (all of which are in jujube fruit), you’re ensured that your bones will remain resilient and strong.
 As we age, we tend to suffer from osteoporosis and other bone degrading conditions so jujube fruit, added to your diet, can reverse or slow this trend.

 7. Blood Detoxification